unreality/nCryptAgent/README.md

 ## OpenSSH Certificates

-Since `ssh-add` does not support adding certificates without a private key, nCryptAgent checks for a matching certificate in its PublicKeys directory.
+Since `ssh-add` does [not support adding certificates without a private key](https://bugzilla.mindrot.org/show_bug.cgi?id=3212), nCryptAgent checks for a matching certificate in its `PublicKeys` directory (`%AppData%\nCryptAgent\PublicKeys`).
 If you have an OpenSSH certificate you wish to use, you can either use the `Add Cert` button to attach a certificate to the currently selected key, or alternatively place the certificate in the `PublicKeys` directory with the correct name.
 The name format for certificates is `<MatchingCertificateFingerprint>-cert.pub`.

-For example, if an nCrypt key has a location of `C:\Users\myuser\AppData\Roaming\nCryptAgent\PublicKeys\deadbeefd530ca2d01b3b74c8641fe29.pub` the matching certificate will be named `C:\Users\myuser\AppData\Roaming\nCryptAgent\PublicKeys\deadbeefd530ca2d01b3b74c8641fe29-cert.pub`.
+For example, if an nCrypt key has a location of `%AppData%\nCryptAgent\PublicKeys\deadbeefd530ca2d01b3b74c8641fe29.pub` the matching certificate will be named `%AppData%\nCryptAgent\PublicKeys\deadbeefd530ca2d01b3b74c8641fe29-cert.pub`.

 ## Creating a TPM-backed Smart Card